 2.5.3.2.
 Preparation of Isolates on Slants

 Slants were prepared by dispensing 20ml of molten nutrient agar into properly washed and sterilized Flavour bottles and allowed to solidify in a slanting position.
-The distinct pure isolates were then aseptically inoculated into the bottles and then incubated at 37oc for 24hours.
-The bottles containing isolates were then kept in refrigerator for further use.
+The distinct pure isolates were then aseptically inoculated into the bottles and then incubated at 37oc for 24 hours.
+The bottles containing isolates were then kept in the refrigerator for further use.

 2.6.
 Gram’s staining

 The principle is to determine the cell morphology and the Gram’s reaction of the isolates.
-A thin smear was made using a 18-24hours old culture of the test organism on a grease free microscope slide.
-The smear was heat fixed using Bunsen burner flame.
-The heat fixed smear is then flooded with crystal violet for 60 seconds and then rinsed off with water.
-Iodine was then added for 1 minute and then decolourised with 70% ethanol for 3-5secs and rinsed with water.
-It was then counter stained with Safranin for 60seconds and rinsed off with water.
+A thin smear was made using an 18-24 hour-old culture of the test organism on a grease-free microscope slide.
+The smear was heat-fixed using a Bunsen burner flame.
+The heat-fixed smear is then flooded with crystal violet for 60 seconds and then rinsed off with water.
+Iodine was then added for 1 minute and then decolorized with 70% ethanol for 3-5secs and rinsed with water.
+It was then counter-stained with Safranin for 60 seconds and rinsed off with water.
 The resulting stained smear was allowed to air dry and later viewed under the microscope.
-Gram positive organisms retained the colour of the primary stain, crystal violet i.e. appear purple.
-While Gram negatives organisms retained the colour of the secondary stain. i.e appears red when viewed under microscope.
-The principle behind the test is to know the ability of the isolates to absorb the primary stain due to the presence or absence of thick peptidoglycan layer of the bacteria cell.
+Gram-positive organisms retained the color of the primary stain, crystal violet i.e. appeared purple.
+While Gram-negative organisms retained the color of the secondary stain. i.e. appears red when viewed under a microscope.
+The principle behind the test is to know the ability of the isolates to absorb the primary stain due to the presence or absence of a thick peptidoglycan layer of the bacteria cell.

 2.7.
 Biochemical Test

 Pure cultures of the test organisms as determined by their Gram reaction were used for the various biochemical tests.
-The presumptive isolates that are isolated from above method would be identified based on morphology, Catalase, oxidase test and other biochemical tests as recommended by using Bergey’s manual of systematic Bacteriology.
+The presumptive isolates that are isolated from the above method would be identified based on morphology, Catalase, oxidase test, and other biochemical tests as recommended by using Bergey's manual of systematic Bacteriology.

 2.7.1.
 Citrate Utilization Test

 The Citrate test uses a medium in which Sodium citrate is the only source of carbon and energy.
 If an organism can use citrate as the sole source of Carbon and energy, it will need to use ammonium salts for Nitrogen.
-This will result in the release of ammonia, causing a colour change in the medium from green to blue.
+This will result in the release of ammonia, causing a color change in the medium from green to blue.
 Tubes of Simon’s citrate agar were each inoculated with a test organism and incubated at 350C for 48 hours.
-A change in the medium from green to royal blue was recorded as a positive test while a negative reaction indicate no colour change in the medium.
+A change in the medium from green to royal blue was recorded as a positive test while a negative reaction indicated no color change in the medium.

 2.7.2.
 Indole Test

-Indole, a nitrogen containing compound formed when the amino acid tryptophan is hydrolysed by bacteria that have the enzyme Tryptophanase, was tested by inoculating tubes of peptone water with each of the test organisms.
-The inoculated tubes were incubated at 350oC for 24hour.
-After incubation, I ml of Kovac’s reagent was added to each tube, shake gently, and allowed to settle.
-A red colour on the surface layer of the broth indicates positive result while yellow appearance indicates negative result.
+Indole, a nitrogen-containing compound formed when the amino acid tryptophan is hydrolyzed by bacteria that have the enzyme Tryptophanase, was tested by inoculating tubes of peptone water with each of the test organisms.
+The inoculated tubes were incubated at 350oC for 24 hours.
+After incubation, I ml of Kovac's reagent was added to each tube, shaken gently, and allowed to settle.
+A red color on the surface layer of the broth indicates a positive result while a yellow appearance indicates a negative result.

 2.7.3.
 Catalase test

-A loopful of the broth culture was transfered to the surface of a clean glass slide.
-A drop of 3%hydrogen peroxide was added on to the medium and was observed for the evolution of production of gas bubbles (effervescence) indicates a positive Catalase test i.e. the organisms has the ability to produce Catalase enzyme which causes a rapid break down of hydrogen peroxide to liberate water and oxygen.
-When no bubbles is produced, it indicates a negative result.
+A loopful of the broth culture was transferred to the surface of a clean glass slide.
+A drop of 3%hydrogen peroxide was added to the medium and was observed for the evolution of the production of gas bubbles (effervescence) indicating a positive Catalase test i.e. the organisms can produce Catalase enzyme which causes a rapid breakdown of hydrogen peroxide to liberate water and oxygen.
+When no bubbles are produced, it indicates a negative result.